Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 Integration capabilities directly impact how quickly agencies can onboard clients and how much value those clients receive from AI automation.
 Platforms with native CRM, calendar, and telephony integrations eliminate the technical friction that causes client churn, while comprehensive API access enables custom solutions for demanding clients.

-Trillet's white-label platform includes native HubSpot, GoHighLevel, Google Calendar, Outlook, and Calendly integrations, Meta/Facebook lead form connectivity, and full REST API access starting at $99/month.
+Trillet's white-label platform includes native HubSpot, GoHighLevel, Google Calendar, Outlook, and Calendly integrations, Meta/Facebook lead form connectivity, and full REST API access, with Studio at $99/month and Agency at $299/month (unlimited sub-accounts) at roughly $0.12 per minute as of June 2026.
 Evaluate your current client tech stacks and verify that any platform you consider supports those systems natively before committing.
+To see how Trillet packages these integrations for resale, explore the Trillet White-Label platform and the full white-label voice AI platform guide for agencies.